tracyroseguajardo/note-taker/README.md

 ## Tests

-There is no testing available for this application currently.
+There are currently no tests written for this application.

 ## Questions